videolan/x265/doc/reST/cli.rst

 .. option:: --bitrate <integer>

-	Enables ABR rate control.
+	Enables single-pass ABR rate control.
 Specify the target bitrate in kbps.
 Default is 0 (CRF)

 	**Range of values:** An integer greater than 0

 .. option:: --crf <0..51.0>

+	Quality-controlled variable bitrate.
+CRF is the default rate control method; it does not try to reach any particular bitrate target, instead it tries to achieve a given uniform quality and the size of the bitstream is determined by the complexity of the source video.
-	Quality-controlled VBR.
-Default rate factor is 28.0
+	The higher the rate factor the higher the quantization and the lower the quality.
+Default rate factor is 28.0.

 .. option:: --max-crf <0..51.0>

-	Specify an upper limit for which the adaptive rate factor algorithm can assign a rate factor for any given frame (ensuring a max QP).
-	This is dangerous when CRF is used with VBV as it may result in buffer underruns.
+	Specify an upper limit to the rate factor which may be assigned to any given frame (ensuring a max QP).
+This is dangerous when CRF is used in combination with VBV as it may result in buffer underruns.
 	Default disabled

 .. option:: --vbv-bufsize <integer>

+	Specify the size of the VBV buffer (kbits).
 Enables VBV in ABR mode.
-Sets the size of the VBV buffer (kbits).
+In CRF mode, :option:`--vbv-maxrate` must also be specified.
-	Default 0 (disabled)
+	Default 0 (vbv disabled)

 .. option:: --vbv-maxrate <integer>